 Even though your business is boring, you probably offer a great product that many consumers could benefit from.
 If potential customers don’t know that you exist, however, it doesn’t matter how great your products or services are, because no one will buy them.

 Increasing brand awareness, especially if you happen to fall into a mundane business category (say bed mattresses or matcha tea), should be at the top of your priorities list.
 Here are five ways all boring businesses can improve visibility:

 1- Stir Up Conversation

-Surely the core values of your business relate in some way to news events happening now.
-Paying attention to what’s trending and contributing valuable opinions to already on-going conversations is one way of getting visibility.
+Surely the core values of your business related in some way to news events happening now.
+Paying attention to what’s trending and contributing valuable opinions to already ongoing conversations is one way of getting visibility.

 Stirring up a conversation from scratch, however, is way more exciting and effective because every form of communication thereafter will ultimately point back to you – especially if your marketing team acts as host and curator of the conversation.
 Platforms like Quora, Reddit, Twitter, and Facebook are great places to start discussions that might entice social influencers, who can help you “go viral,” to participate.

 Make sure to focus on topics that you know your audience will care about and that also align with your overall brand message.
 If you can, for example, get a certain hashtag (e.g. #ChangeYourPerspective) trending on social media, chances are that people will think of your business as a relevant and exciting brand that has the power to shape public opinion.

 “Going Viral” does not have to mean getting over a hundred million video views.
 Depending on the size of your business, even a thousand views in your local area if you are a restaurant, for example, can make a huge difference.

 This is very important to consider when thinking about launching a viral video campaign.
 Most importantly, figure out who your target audience represents and what they might like to see.
 That is who you want to “go viral” with – not every person on the planet (those viral hits mostly happen by accident and cannot be planned.)